Friday, June 24, 2022

 Personally, I like to use the Trail Forks app which is primarily a mountain biking app.
 Most of the trails in the nature park are designated for shared use (biking and hiking) and Trail Forks is the best resource for piecing together different trails to come up with a loop to bike or hike.
 Some of the trails are described on the All Trails app, but it isn't as detailed.

-Sunflower Hill - The trailhead for this is across the highway from the Kimberley Riverside Campground.
+The trailhead for this is across the highway from the Kimberley Riverside Campground.
 We did this 4 km loop from camp one evening and it took us an hour.
-The trail is especially beautiful in spring when the Balsam root sunflowers are in bloom.
-They usually peak around the May long weekend.
+The trail is especially beautiful in spring when the Balsamroot sunflowers are in bloom.
+They usually peak around the middle of May - the May long weekend.
+Plan a trip for Mother's Day and you won't have to buy mom flowers this year.
+(Just don't pick them please.)

-This is what you'll see on Sunflower Hill at the end of May!
+This is what you'll see on Sunflower Hill in May!

 To access the viewpoint, turn off the Jimmy Russell Trail when you reach the SW Passage junction.
 From there it's a short climb to reach the beautiful viewpoint with a bench.
 It's my favourite spot in the nature park.